isabellelbgn/all-bookstore/README.md

 **Name of system:** ALL Bookstore

 **Description:** a full-stack web application designed to revolutionize how people interact with online bookstores and libraries.
-It seamlessly integrates a user-friendly interface with powerful backend functionality to provide an enriching experience for book enthusiasts and knALLedge seekers alike.
+It seamlessly integrates a user-friendly interface with powerful backend functionality to provide an enriching experience for book enthusiasts and knowledge seekers alike.

 **Key Features:**